EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 As you have accessed Open OnDemand from your 'desktop' VM, you could also access the files directly on your 'desktop' VM, but we used the back-end **Shell Access** option to introduce this feature of Open OnDemand.

-### View the app's log file within the job context directory
+### View the app's job context directory and its log file

+Within your home directory on the Open OnDemand VM, Open OnDemand creates an `ondemand` directory.
+This is where Open OnDemand stores information about your current session and previous sessions.

-When an app job runs, a log file is created within the job-specific job context directory in an app-specific directory under your `ondemand` directory.
+Every time a job is created by an app, Open OnDemand creates the job files that the app needs for it to run within a job-specific **job context directory** in an app-specific directory under your `ondemand` directory.

+When the app's job runs, it creates a log file in the job context directory.
 This log file includes information from the app itself plus any outputs from any commands run by the app.
 For apps that run containers, the log file also includes outputs from the containers as they run.
 If an app does not run as expected, or does not run at all, it can be useful to check the log file for hints as to what may have went wrong.

 For the `epcc-ces-hello` container, its log file, named `output.log`, includes information about the command used to run the container, the mounted directories, the environment variable and arguments provided to the container as well as the outputs that are written into `epcc-ces-hello.txt`.